XavaDigital/ServerlessSaas/README.md

 Steps to set up your environment variables:

 - Duplicate the `.env.local.example` file and rename it to `.env.local`
-- Enter your own project values to the variables
+- Enter your project values to the variables

 Note: When you deploy your application, you first need to set your production environment variables.
 When deploying on [Vercel](https://vercel.com/) you can configure secrets in the [Environment Variables](https://vercel.com/docs/build-step#environment-variables) section of the project in the Vercel dashboard.

 For Firebase functions you need to add your secrets like API keys with the Firebase CLI.
 For example:
 `firebase functions:config:set stripe.secret="mysecretkey"`

-You could create an `runtimeconfig.json` file inside your functions folder to use environment variables inside the emulators when developing locally.
+You could create a `runtimeconfig.json` file inside your functions folder to use environment variables inside the emulators when developing locally.
 You can take a look at the example file at `functions/runtimeconfig.example.json`.

 ---

 ## Deployment

-When you are ready to deploy your application to production make sure you search for `https://demo.serverless.page/` inside the project and replace it with your own base URL (if you haven't done so already).
-You could choose to host your application on services like Firebase Hosting, Netlify, Vercel, Render etc. Below you can read some more instructions on which steps to take when you deploy your app.
+When you are ready to deploy your application to production make sure you search for `https://demo.serverless.page/` inside the project and replace it with your base URL (if you haven't done so already).
+You could choose to host your application on services like Firebase Hosting, Netlify, Vercel, Render, etc. Below you can read some more instructions on which steps to take when you deploy your app.

 ### Deploy on Vercel